IyarLin/R-advantages-over-python/README.md

 This one might be a bit subjective, but for me pandas index always seems like much more of nuisance than useful.
 I encourage the reader to check how many times they use the *reset\_index* method in their code.
-Other than some niceties relating to how the data frame is printed (e.g. nested indeces) I can’t think of a use case where an index is really needed.
+Other than some niceties relating to how the data frame is printed (e.g. multi indeces, see [this](#multi_index) for example) I can’t think of a use case where an index is really needed.

 # Rstudio IDE is way better than jupyter notebooks